sparkfabrik/terraform-aws-ecr-pull-through-cache/README.md

 ### Cache expiration

-The module allows you to enable a "since Image Pushed" cache expiration policy, so you can control how long the cached images are kept in the ECR repository.
+The module allows you to enable a cache expiration policy, default is false.
+The default policy is to keep only the last image pulled.
-The default value is `null`, which means that the lifecycle policy is disabled.

 <!-- BEGIN_TF_DOCS -->
 ## Providers